poojasabnani/DSA-for-Interviews-GirlScript-EOP/index.md

 *This is a 14 day crash course of Data Structures and Algorithms which will cover almost all the basics required for the interviews.*

-## Materials Shared
+## Features of this course

 * Slides for the most important DSA topics
 * 40+ Quality Questions
 * 90+ MCQ
+* 3 Practice contest
-* Books and other resources to prepare DSA for Interviews
+* Books and other resources provided for DSA preparation

 ## Books for cracking DSA interviews